dtr-org/unit-e/CONTRIBUTING.md

 The following sections explain the details of the different steps.

+### Fork repository

+To start a new patch fork the unit-e repository on GitHub or, if you already have a fork, update its master branch to the latest version.

+This workflow is the same for everybody including those who have write access to the main repo to have a consistent, symmetric, and fair workflow.
+So don't create pull requests as branches in the main repo.

+### Create topic branch

+Create a topic branch in your fork to add your changes there.
+This makes it easier to work on multiple changes in parallel and to track the main repo in the master branch.

 ### Commit patches

 The project coding conventions in the [developer notes](doc/developer-notes.md)